fedeghe/widgzard/WIDGZARD.md

 	...
 	]

+that we'll store in the `books` variable.

-now there is everything needed, we have only to quickly build it using another function called __Engy.process__
+Now there is everything needed, we have only to quickly build it using another javascript module shipped within, which acts as a preprocessor for what concerns `components`.

 	Engy.process({
 		component: "bookcontainers",